 - A. Ideally, providers in each EMS agency will use a "pit crew" approach when using this protocol to ensure the most effective and efficient cardiac arrest care.
 Training should include teamwork simulations integrating QRS, BLS, and ALS crew members who regularly work together.
 Highperformance systems should practice teamwork using "pit crew" techniques with predefined roles and crew resource management principles.
 For example: - 1.
 Rescuer 1 and 2 set up on opposite sides of patient's chest and perform continuous chest compressions, alternating after every 100 compressions to avoid fatigue. - 2.
-Use metronome or CPR feedback device to ensure that compression rate is 100-120/ minute. - 3.
-Chest compressions are only interrupted during rhythm check (AED analysis or manual) and defibrillation shocks.
-Continue compressions when AED/ defibrillator is charging. - 4.
-Additional rescuer obtains IO (or IV) access and gives EPINEPHrine.
-Consider tibial IO as first attempt at vascular access. - 5.
-During the first four cycles of compressions/defibrillation (approximately 10 minutes) avoid any attempt at intubation, and consider delaying use of mechanical CPR device. - 6.
+Use metronome or CPR feedback device to ensure that compression rate is 100-120/ minute and ventilation rate is 10/minute.
+Timing devices are strongly encouraged. - 3.
+AHA guidelines state that the routine use of mechanical CPR devices is not recommended. - Chest compressions are only interrupted during rhythm check (AED analysis or manual) and defibrillation shocks.
+Continue compressions when AED/ defibrillator is charging. - 5.
+Additional rescuer obtains IO (or IV) access and gives EPINEPHrine. - During the first four cycles of compressions/defibrillation (approximately 10 minutes) avoid any attempt at intubation and consider delaying use of mechanical CPR device. - 7.
 Use of a CPR checklist to ensure that all best practices are followed during CPR. - B. For efficient "pit crew" style care, the EMS agency medical director should establish the options that will be used by providers functioning within the EMS agency.
 Options include establishing: - 1.
 The airway/ventilation management, if any, that will be used during compression-only CPR. - 2.
 The initial route of vascular access. - 3.
 Whether an ITD will be used. - C. The EMS agency, overseen by the agency medical director, must perform a QI review of care and outcome for every patient that receives CPR. - The QI should be coordinated with local receiving hospitals to include hospital admission, discharge, and condition information.
-This EMS agency QI can be accomplished by participation in the Cardiac Arrest Registry for Enhanced Survival (CARES) program. - 2.
-The QI should be coordinated with local PSAP/dispatch centers to review opportunities to assure optimal recognition of possible cardiac arrest cases and provision of dispatch-assisted CPR (including hands-only CPR when appropriate).
+This EMS agency QI can be accomplished by participation in the Cardiac Arrest Registry for Enhanced Survival (CARES) program. - The QI should be coordinated with local PSAP/dispatch centers to review opportunities to assure optimal recognition of possible cardiac arrest cases and provision of dispatch-assisted CPR (including hands-only CPR when appropriate).